Borrow books and other items from other library systems.

-Status of Interlibrary Loan Items May Be Incorrect in App and Account Views
+Status of Interlibrary Loan Items May Be Incorrect in Account View

 You will be notified when interlibrary loan items are ready to be picked up.
-However, the status of some in-transit and ready-for-pickup items may display incorrectly in the mobile app and on the website.
+However, the status of some in-transit and ready-for-pickup items may display incorrectly.

-- Items that are ready for pickup may show as "not ready".
+Items that are ready for pickup may show as "not ready".
 You will receive notification when an item is ready to pick up.
-You can also check your account in the classic catalog, opens a new window (use your library card number and password to log in).
+You can also check your account in the classic catalog, opens a new window or the SPPL app (use your library card number and password to log in).
 If you have any questions, please contact your library to confirm an interlibrary loan item's status.

 Frequently Asked Questions

 Frequently Asked Questions about Interlibrary Loan

 Use MNLINK, opens a new window to request items from other libraries and have them sent to the Saint Paul Public Library for you to borrow.

 You can also use your library card at most public libraries in Minnesota.
 Ask the library you would like to use about their registration procedures and policies for patrons of other libraries.

 You are limited to 10 requests at any one time.
 Requests count toward your limit from the time they are placed until the time they are returned to the owning library.
 When this limit is reached, you will not be able to place new requests until items are returned to and checked in by the lender.

 Try entering your library card number and password again in case they were mistyped, but usually this means there is a problem with your card.